-The Icelandic Naming Committee has approved five new names.
+The Icelandic Naming Committee has added five new first names and two middle names to the register of approved names.

 Aron was by far the most popular name for newborn boys in Iceland in 2016, for the sixth year in a row.
 Emilía defends the title as the most popular name for newborn girls, having jumped from ninth to first place in 2015.